How Long to Proof Sourdough (Complete Guide)

 Fermentation in sourdough is the process where natural yeast and lactic acid bacteria break down the sugars in the flour.
 This is the process that gives sourdough its rise, texture, and signature, complex flavors.
 This happens during the bulk fermentation and proofing stage.

-Warmer temperatures will make this process go faster, and lower temperatures will cause is to happen quicker.
+Warmer temperatures will make this process go faster, and lower temperatures will slow the process down.

 Try this delicious Simple Sourdough Bread Recipe